 | Enable Quick Format and safely eject after formatting. | Confirm the SD card isn’t mounted before erasing. |

 For Windows users, leave the Allocation unit size set to Default for best performance.
-Always remember to safely eject the SD card from your computer to prevent data corruption before reinserting it into the dash cam.
+Always safely eject the card before putting it back in the dash cam.

 Choosing the Best File System for Your Dash Cam: FAT32 or exFAT?

 - FAT32: Best for SD cards up to 32 GB.
-It offers wide compatibility with various devices, ensuring seamless playback of your recordings.
+It works with almost every device and plays back recordings smoothly.

-- exFAT: Ideal for larger SD cards, especially those used for high-resolution video recordings over 4 GB, like 4K footage.
+- exFAT: Ideal for larger cards, especially when you record high-resolution video over 4 GB, like 4K footage.

-- File Fragmentation: Both file systems help prevent issues related to file fragmentation, but exFAT is generally more efficient for larger files.
+- File Fragmentation: Both file systems help avoid fragmentation problems, but exFAT handles big files more efficiently.

-- User Manual: Always check your dash cam’s user manual for specific recommendations, as some models may have unique file system requirements.
+- User Manual: Check your dash cam’s manual for any specific requirements.

 Tips for Keeping Your Dash Cam SD Card in Top Shape